Company: Capitol records (fake)

 THE JAPANESE 2-LP SET

 A copy of the first version of COLLECTOR'S ITEMS and a copy of the original version of CASUALTIES were used for a 2-LP set produced in Japan, with a monochromatic printed jacket with the "Butcher cover".
-The discs had plain white labels and were pressed, respectively, from the matrixes SPRO-9462 A 1E / SPRO-9462 A 1E and SEAX 11950 A 1E / SEAX 11950 B 1E, as usual in the Japanese records machine-printed.
+The discs had plain white labels and were pressed, respectively, from the machine-printed matrixes SPRO-9462 A 1E / SPRO-9462 A 1E and SEAX 11950 A 1E / SEAX 11950 B 1E.
 The sound quality is comparable to the sources.

 INTEREST.
 Usable only for completist collectors and for the Japanese market. **.